Can School Counsellours Diagnose People With Mental Illness

 Data-Driven Decision Making

 Data-driven decision-making is becoming increasingly important in school counseling.
 Schools are using data to track student outcomes, identify areas of need, and evaluate the effectiveness of their counseling programs.
 This data can be used to inform resource allocation, program development, and professional development for school counselors.
-By using data to guide their work, school counselors can ensure that they are providing the most effective and efficient services to students.
+By using data to guide their work, school counselors can see to it that they are providing the most effective and efficient services to students.

 Professional Insights